-Reality: Adoption can be the most loving and unselfish plan a prospective birth parent can make for their child.
+Reality: Adoption can be the most loving and unselfish plan prospective birth parents can make for their child.

 - Concern #2: Birth parents will know nothing about their child’s life or the adoptive parents.

-Reality: A prospective birth parent may choose the level of openness they desire in their adoption plan, including choosing the family, meeting in person, and maintaining contact throughout the child’s life.
+Reality: Prospective birth parents may choose the level of openness they desire in their adoption plan, including: choosing the family, meeting in person, and maintaining contact throughout the child’s life.

 - Concern #3: Adoption is an irresponsible solution to an unplanned pregnancy.

 Reality: The most responsible solution to an unplanned pregnancy is one that puts the child’s best interests first.

 - Concern #4: Birth parents forget the children they place for adoption.